AjayKMehta/setup-machine/NeovimNotes.md

 ### Delete search results

 You can use these operators in combination with `d` to delete text, e.g. `d/hello` to delete everything until the first occurrence of `hello`.
+To delete everything including first occurrence: `d/hello/e`.

 To delete search results: